Puerto Rico

 Regulatory Notification: Notification must be provided to the Department of Consumer Affairs within 10 days of the discovery of a “breach.”
 Government agencies and public corporations may have additional reporting obligations.

-Notification Timeline: Notification must be provided as expeditiously as possible, subject to measures necessary to restore the integrity of the system.
+Notification Timeline: Notification must be provided as expeditiously as possible, subject to the need of law enforcement agencies to secure possible crime scenes and evidence and measures necessary to restore the integrity of the system.

 Data Format: Electronic and physical.